H3licopter/beanstalk/README.md

 <div align="center">

   <h1>Beanstalk 🌱</h1>
-  <h4>(Currently in early development, still changing rapidly)<h4>

   <p>
-    <strong>A statically typed all-in-one language designed for building UIs and webpages.</strong>
+    <strong>An open source, statically typed, all-in-one language designed for building UIs and webpages.</strong>
   </p>

   *The only BS should be in the filename*

-  <sub>This is currently a work in progress compiler, written in Rust.
+  <sub>This is currently a work in progress compiler.
 It's not reccomended you try and actually use it yet!</sub>

 </div>